Skip to main content

 changes()

-const changes = await database.changes()
+const changes = await ledger.changes()

 // changes.rows is an array of changes